kavia-common/samsung-tv-streaming-hub-40614-40623/tv_frontend/DEV_SERVER.md

 Notes:
 - Do not run any script or watcher that writes to `.env` or `vite.config.*` during `npm run dev`.
 This will cause unnecessary restarts or instability.
 - For containers/CI, port is locked to 3000 and will not auto-increment.
+- If you still observe a restart mentioning "vite.config.js changed", ensure no external process touches that file; the watcher in this repo already ignores it.